frazelamont/storm-toggler/README.md

-#Toggler
+#Storm Toggler

-Progressive enhancement-lead, accessible toggling.
+Progressive enhancement-lead, accessible state toggling.
+Toggles classes for CSS-based UI state manipulation.

-    - Toggle documentElement class based on target, style agnostic so you can apply your own styles and transitions for the most performant solution
+    - Toggle documentElement classes based on target, style agnostic so you can apply your own styles and transitions
-    - Uses id/href-based targeting, so falls back to in-document anchor link
+    - Uses id/href-based targeting, so falls back to a fragment identifier link
     - Adds and toggles ARIA attributes
     - Built-in transition delays and animating-out class to hook transitions on to avoid unwanted animations on load/resize
     - Configurable
     - Based on standard HTML5 markup

 ##Use cases
+    - off-canvas elements, including hamburger or kebab navigation
     - modals (excluding gallery modals)
-    - off-canvas elements, including hamburger or kebab navigation
     - dropdown toggles